P2P Premium Tracker

 Banking access also matters.
 In markets where banks block transfers to crypto exchanges, sellers must use alternative payment rails which increases their costs.
 Local demand surges — such as during currency devaluations or inflation spikes — can push premiums even higher as buyers compete for limited seller inventory.

-Countries With the Highest and Lowest Premiums
+Which Countries Have the Highest and Lowest P2P Premiums?

 Highest premiums (3–7%+): Nigeria, Argentina, and Ethiopia consistently top the list.
 Nigeria has a parallel exchange rate market where the street rate diverges sharply from the official CBN rate.
 Argentina's cepo cambiario (currency controls) creates a "blue dollar" premium that spills into crypto.
 Ethiopia's limited banking infrastructure and foreign currency shortages make dollar access especially expensive.